mastiff-systems343/mastiff-systems/_authors/David.md

 **Favorite Music:**

-Creed, Bob Marley & The Wailers, Avicii.
-From raw emotion to island rhythm to electronic pulse, a soundtrack as eclectic as the systems David Webb builds.
+Creed, Bob Marley & The Wailers, and Avicii deliver everything from raw emotion to island rhythm to electronic pulse, forming a soundtrack as eclectic as the systems David Webb builds.

 <!--split-->